 It's the place you'll spend the most of your time when mountain biking, so getting yourself a comfortable saddle is one of the most important things you can do to give yourself an easy life when riding.
 Our buyer's guide gives you the low-down on saddle choice - whatever your shape, size or sex - and will hopefully lead you to the right life-changing (or at least saddle changing) decisions.

 Get this right and you will spin along without a care in the world.
 Get the choice wrong and you will be entering a whole world of pain and discomfort.

-First off, there is no automatic right answer, what one person swears by will more than likely put you in some kind of cycling hell.
-As we know, people come in all shapes and sizes and your search for a saddle is probably going to contain a bit of trial and error.
+First off, there is no automatic right answer.
+What one person swears by will more than likely put you in some kind of cycling hell.
+People come in all shapes and sizes and your search for a saddle is probably going to contain a bit of trial and error.
 No matter, we are here to give you to tools and the pointers to hopefully make that process a little bit smoother.

 We figured the best place to start when thinking about buying a new saddle is to have a long and hard think about what is wrong with your current saddle?
 Where does it hurt, what does it rub, where is the pressure and importantly, how are these factors hindering your riding.
 Then it is just a case of finding a saddle to try which combats these problems or at least some of them.

 It's all a very personal decision........ by admin